AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 Handling timeout issues can be difficult and confusing in a distributed programming environment.
 When a client times out, for example, the request is terminated before the client receives a response from the server.
 Meanwhile, the application is unaware of the state of the server.

-One solution is to use the `Request-Timeout` header, which is recognized by many services in AVEVA Data Hub.
+One solution is to use the `Request-Timeout` header, which is recognized by many services in CONNECT data services.
 Using this header, you can tell the server how long to process a particular request before timing out.
 If possible, the server terminates the request if it the request exceeds the timeout value set in the header.

 To specify the request timeout value, include the Request-Timeout header and specify the value in seconds.